 Non-Exempt (Hourly) Employees

-Non-exempt (hourly) employees automatically receive a company-paid core STD benefit of 50% of your weekly base pay up to a maximum benefit of $150 per week.
-You can also choose from the following options if you want to purchase supplemental coverage:
+Non-exempt (hourly) employees automatically receive a company-paid core STD benefit of 50% of your weekly base pay up a $150 weekly maximum.
+You can also purchase supplemental coverage of:

-- 50% of your weekly base pay up to a weekly maximum of $500
+- 50% of your weekly base pay up to a $500 weekly maximum, or

 Important Information If You Live in CA, NY, HI, RI, or NJ

-New York employees are eligible to purchase STD coverage to supplement the $170 maximum weekly benefit provided by their state disability program.
+- New York employees may purchase STD coverage to supplement the $170 weekly maximum benefit provided by the state disability program.

-Hawaii, Rhode Island, and New Jersey employees are eligible to elect the buy-up option of 60% of your weekly base pay, up to a weekly maximum of $1,000 to supplement your state's disability program.
+- Hawaii, Rhode Island, and New Jersey employees may purchase the 60% option to supplement your state disability program.

 Exempt (Salaried) Employees

-A "pre-existing condition" is a sickness or accidental injury for which you:
+A "pre-existing condition" is a sickness or accidental injury in the three months before your coverage takes effect for which you:

-MetLife will not pay benefits for a disability that results from a pre-existing condition if you have been actively at work for less than 12 consecutive months after the date your disability insurance takes effect.
-See the STD certificates in the Document Library.
+MetLife will not pay benefits for a disability resulting from a pre-existing condition until you have been actively at work for 12 consecutive months after your coverage takes effect.